parrt/autodx/matrix-calculus.md

 \end{array}
 \\]

 The $\otimes$ and $\oslash$ operators are element-wise multiplication and division; $\otimes$ is sometimes called the *Hadamard product*.
-There isn't a standard notation for element-wise multiplication and division so where using an approach consistent with our general binary operation notation.
+There isn't a standard notation for element-wise multiplication and division so we're using an approach consistent with our general binary operation notation.

 ### Derivatives involving scalar expansion